Skip to content

 #Bottom Line

-MKVToolNix is the right tool for most people.
-Download it, open your MKV file, uncheck video and audio, check your subtitle track, and hit Start.
+MKVToolNix is the right tool for most people extracting MKV subtitles: download it, open your MKV file, uncheck video and audio, check your subtitle track, and hit Start.
 Under 2 minutes, done.
+If the output has encoding problems, run the file through Subtitle Edit and flip it to UTF-8.
+Reach for VLC only when you can’t install anything else, and plan to clean the ASS output afterward.

 #Frequently Asked Questions

-#Can I extract subtitles from any MKV file?
+Can I extract subtitles from any MKV file?

 You can extract subtitles from most MKV files as long as they contain embedded subtitle tracks.
 Files that load subtitles from a separate external file have nothing to extract from the MKV itself.
 Open the file in MKVToolNix first to see what tracks are present.

-#Does extracting subtitles change the original video file?
+Does extracting subtitles change the original video file?

 No. Extraction is a read-only process.
 MKVToolNix and VLC both read the subtitle data without modifying the original MKV.
 The video, audio, and all other tracks stay exactly as they were.

-#What is the difference between SRT and ASS subtitle formats?
+What is the difference between SRT and ASS subtitle formats?

 SRT is plain text with timestamps and works in almost every media player and video editor.
 ASS supports custom fonts, colors, and positioning and is common in anime releases for styled dialogue and karaoke effects.
 For broad compatibility, SRT is the safer choice.

-#Why does my extracted subtitle show question marks or squares?
+Why does my extracted subtitle show question marks or squares?

 This is an encoding mismatch.
 The subtitle file was saved with Windows-1252 or ANSI encoding but your player expects UTF-8.
 Open the file in Subtitle Edit, find the encoding selector in the bottom status bar, change it to UTF-8, and save.
 The garbled characters disappear after saving.

-#Can I extract subtitles from MKV files on a Mac?
+Can I extract subtitles from MKV files on a Mac?

 Yes.
 MKVToolNix has a native macOS version from the official site, and the steps are identical to Windows.
 VLC for Mac supports subtitle extraction through the same Convert/Save menu.

-#How do I extract multiple subtitle tracks from one file?
+How do I extract multiple subtitle tracks from one file?

 Check all the subtitle tracks you want in MKVToolNix (leave video and audio unchecked), then click Start multiplexing.
 Each track saves as a separate file in a single pass.
-A file with English, Japanese, and French tracks produces three output files.
+A file with English, Japanese, and French tracks produces 3 output files.

-#What should I do if MKVToolNix says the subtitle is PGS format?
+What should I do if MKVToolNix says the subtitle is PGS format?

-#Is MKVToolNix safe to download?
+Is MKVToolNix safe to download?

 Yes.
 It’s open-source software created by Moritz Bunkus, the developer of the Matroska format.
 Download from the official site only.
 Third-party mirrors sometimes bundle adware.